Esotericism is absurd

 Henner boyhood has addressed the subject and gives an overview of the various questionable methods available on the market:

-“Imagine there is software that uses a 15-minute speech analysis to assess whether an applicant is suitable for a job or not.
+“Imagine if there was software that uses a 15-minute speech analysis to assess whether an applicant is suitable for a job or not.
 Wouldn't that be a dream?
 Or a tool that uses 100 written words to assess the suitability of a candidate.
-Everything is algorithm-based and of course without prejudice.
-Or there would be a “profiler” who uses the analysis of hairstyle, glasses type and body shape as well as written samples to assess whether an applicant is really the right one.
-A dream, isn't it?
-It is clear that someone with almost supernatural skills should not be missing from hip recruiting events.
-And so this “profiling talent” named Suzanne Grieger-Langer enriches this year's Social Recruiting Days as a keynote speaker.
-The HR community is (rightly) outraged. ”
+Everything is algorithm-based and free of prejudice, of course.
+Or there is a “profiler” who uses the analysis of hairstyle, type of glasses and body shape as well as handwriting samples to assess whether an applicant is really the right one.
+A dream isn't it?
+It goes without saying that someone with almost psychic abilities should not be absent from popular recruiting events.
+And so it is precisely this “profiling talent” named Suzanne Grieger-Langer that enriches this year's Social Recruiting Days as a keynote speaker.
+The HR community is (rightly) outraged. "

 Reaction of the customers

 Unfortunately, the methods so ironically funny here are all quite real and Grieger-Langer evidently raises not only questions regarding their methodology but also their CV, like that Bielefeld district court confirmed in July.